liberize/ssc/examples/4_embed_interpreter/README.md

 # Embed an interpreter into the binary

-We can even embed the interpreter into our binary, and make a single-file denpendency-free executable.
+We can even embed the interpreter into our binary, and make a single-file dependency-free executable.

 Another benefit from embedding is enhanced source protection.
 Without embedding, users can easily retrieve your script code with a spoofed interpreter.